Demiana: The story of St. Demiana

 Near the end of the third century, there lived a Christian named Mark.
-He was the governor of el-Borollos, el-Zaafaran, and Wadi al-Saysaban districts in the Northern delta of the Nile River in Egypt.
+He was the governor of el-Borollos (on the northern shore of the Lake Burullus, at or near today's Burj/Burg Al-Burullus, or somewhere between this town and Baltim), el-Zaafaran (or Za'faran - today Izbat Jimyanah, the village of St Demiana's monastery, or perhaps the nearby town of El Hamool), and the 'Wadi al-Saysaban' (possibly the region around the Sebennytic branch of the Nile in the Delta, that the later Arabic-speaking scribes might have assimilated to 'sesban/saisaban', a plant that grows there).
 Mark had an only child named Demiana, and her father loved her dearly.
 When Demiana was still a young child, her mother died, and her father did his utmost to raise her a virtuous Christian.

 When she was 15, her father wanted her to marry one of his noble friends, however, she refused.
 She said she had devoted herself as a bride of Christ and intended to live in celibacy and serve the Lord.
 Demiana requested her father to build her an isolated house on the outskirts of the city where she could live with her friends, away from the world and its temptations.

-Monastic life

 Her father granted her wish and built her a large palace in the wilderness.